-2. Assistant Professor, Research Scholar Track
+2. Appointment/Promotion to Assistant Professor on the Research Scholar Track

 Appointment at, or promotion to, the rank of Assistant Professor on the Research Scholar Track requires the demonstration of promise for independence in research.
 In addition to meeting the qualifications for Instructor, this would typically include a record of publication in peer-reviewed journals, the potential for or receipt of competitive fellowships or grants, and regular participation in professional meetings.
 Mentoring by the candidate of junior research colleagues and/or students in the context of research programs is expected.